neuroticks/neuroticks/README.md

 - 👋 Hi, I’m @neuroticks
 - 👀 I’m interested in stock markets, data science, artificial inteligence, machine learning
-- 🌱 I’m currently learning GIT
+- 🌱 I’m currently learning GIT.. and CSS
 - 💞️ I’m looking to collaborate on ... not now.. just learning..
 - 📫 How to reach me ... try here at Github